 Sharing and Compatibility studies

-Coexistence study between local 5G-vertical applications (low/medium power) and FSS receiving earth stations
+Coexistence study between WBB LMPapplications (low/medium power) and FSS receiving earth stations (ECC PT1(23)047_France)

-The present study determines the coexistence conditions between local 5G-vertical applications and FSS receiving stations in the 3.8-4.2 GHz frequency band while identifying the key parameters on the co-channel protection distances.
+The present study determines the coexistence conditions between WBB LMP stationsand FSS receiving stations in the 3.8-4.2 GHz frequency band while identifying the key parameters on the co-channel protection distances.

 The study considered the example of protection of two real FSS earth stations in France.
 The first one is the Rambouillet Teleport site (Eutelsat) located at coordinates longitude 1.7825° and latitude 48.54944°.
 The second site is the CECS Aussaguel earth station located at coordinates longitude 1.49909° and latitude 43.42958.